 Retention At least 90% of participants will complete the 6-week program.
 Attendance Youth will work at least 90% of possible work hours collectively.
-Work Readiness At least 90% of participants will complete 12 hours (18 hours for corporate) of work readiness training.
+Work Readiness At least 90% of participants will complete 12 hours of work readiness training.

 Program Costs and Budget Considerations